VikramIyr/SpotMap/README.md

 - **Segmentation & Scene Graph**
   See [`src/segmentation_and_scene_graph/README.md`](src/segmentation_and_scene_graph/README.md) for how to perform semantic segmentation, build the scene graph, and visualize the results.

+  ### 📂 Dataset

+  A sample dataset captured by Spot is already available at [`src/data_acquisition/ros2/rgbd_dataset`](src/data_acquisition/ros2/rgbd_dataset).
+This dataset can be used to test and validate the pipeline components.

 ## 📄 Citation